-- You cannot drive yourself and you are responsible for arranging a safe ride home. - You will receive written discharge instructions including home medications, physical therapy, activity, wound/dressing care, etc. - All medical equipment needed (ice packs, Ace Wrap etc.) will be arranged by the hospital staff.
+• You cannot drive yourself home.
+Please note here who will be driving you home safely: Name Contact Phone: • You will need some assistance with tasks within the home for the first week.
+Please note here who will be assisting you for the first week: Name: Contact Phone: • You will receive written discharge instructions including home medications, physical therapy, activity, wound/dressing care, etc.

+All medical equipment needed (ice packs, Ace Wrap etc.) will be arranged by the hospital staff.